fkie-cad/FACT_Search_and_Download/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-    Some plug-ins may have different licenses.
-If so, a license file is provided in the plug-in's folder.
 ```